Kingman, Arizona: Rail

 Kingman is located on the Southern Transcon route of the BNSF Railway which is the main transcontinental route between Los Angeles and Chicago, which carries approximately 100 to 150 freight trains per day.

 In August 2012, the Kingman Terminal Railroad (KGTR) opened at the Kingman Airport Authority and Industrial Park.
 The KGTR is a short line railroad owned by Patriot Rail.
 Patriot Rail owns and operates 13 railroads in 13 states across the U.S. The KGTR interchanges with BNSF and delivers to businesses at the industrial park.

 Buses and shuttles

 The City of Kingman operates Kingman Area Regional Transit.
 Kingman is served by the intercity bus companies Greyhound and TUFESA.
 FlixBus boards from a stop at 915 W Beale St. Tri-State Shuttle connects Kingman with Harry Reid International Airport in Paradise.

+Amtrak Thruway is Kingman station bus service that travels to Las Vegas's stations at South Strip Transit Terminal, Airport Terminal One and Las Vegas downtown, called the Amtrak Kingman-Las Vegas Thruway Motorcoach, a 107 mi trip.
+There is also a Laughlin to Kingman Amtrak Station at the Tropicana Laughlin in Laughlin, Nevada, a 34 mi trip.

 Water

 The water system uses groundwater.
 The same aquifer serving the city is used by the industrial agriculture in the surrounding desert.